CruncherBigData/Pentagram2021/uc.md

 **UC1 Lead Generation**

-System generates a lead A lead is generated when Transactional Customer purchases a meal
+System generates a lead, a lead is generated when Transactional Customer purchases a meal

 **UC2: User register**